 Ultimately, riddles teach us.
-They teach us essential problem-solving skills when we’re young and they help us enhance those skills when we’re older.
-Sometimes riddles teach you that the answer was hidden in plain sight.
+Firstly, they teach us essential problem-solving skills when we’re young and they help us enhance those skills when we’re older.
+Secondly, sometimes the riddle is trying to teach that the answer might be hidden in plain sight.
 Which word in the dictionary is spelled incorrectly?
 ‘Incorrectly.’
 These sorts of riddles rely on double meaning.
 What can travel around the world while staying in a corner?
 A stamp.
 Some riddles rely on clever metaphors.
 The riddle of the sphinx is a classic example.
 What walks on four legs in the morning, two at mid-day, and three in the evening?
 A person.
-No matter what trick the riddle uses, when you’re told a riddle you know it’s a trick.
-You know the answer is hiding right behind it waiting to be discovered.
+No matter what trick the riddle uses, when someone tells you a riddle, you know it’s a trick, indeed, you know the answer MUST be hiding right behind it waiting to be discovered.

 There’s an even greater challenge in creating a riddle.
 A good riddle is solvable but not too solvable.
 If there isn’t an answer, then it’s not really a riddle.
-If it’s too easy to find the answer, the thrill of the chase is gone.
+Thus, the thrill of the chase disappears when finding the answer is too easy.
 When you create a riddle, you have to solve it yourself without any clues.
 You need to figure out what the twist is going to be and then build the riddle around that.
-And once you know the answer to your riddle.
-You just have to figure out the question.
-So both solving and asking riddles requires creativity and helps us train our brains to think laterally.
+Once you know the answer to your riddle, you just have to figure out the question.
+Consequently, both solving and asking riddles requires creativity and helps us train our brains to think laterally.

 Riddles in Life

 The lateral thinking that riddles give us is essential to success in the modern world.
 Unexpected problems crop up all the time and they usually require unexpected solutions.
-If you’ve trained your brain to be prepared to think laterally, to step outside of the box and wrestle with your problems, you’ll be better equipped to solve them.
-Whether it’s figuring out what’s wrong with the code in your program, discovering a way to stay under budget in your department, or even finding the best angle to chop down a tree, lateral thinking and problem-solving skills are essential for success in life and enable us to take charge in our lives and deal with our problems head on.
+You’ll be better equipped for solving problems if you train your brain in how to think laterally and step outside of the box and wrestling with your problems.
+Whether you need to figure out what’s wrong with the code in your program, discover a way to stay under budget in your department, or even find the best angle to chop down a tree, lateral thinking and problem-solving skills are essential for success in life.
+They enable us to take charge and deal with our problems head-on.